doubtfire-lms/doubtfire.io/guides/developer/overview.md

 - to provide structure for the journey of building an application: from designing the UI, through writing the business logic, to testing.

-## NodeJS (front end - server)

-Node.js is an open-source, cross-platform, JavaScript runtime environment that executes JavaScript code outside of a browser.
-Node.js lets developers use JavaScript to write command line tools and for server-side scripting—running scripts server-side to produce dynamic web page content before the page is sent to the user's web browser.

-Node.js allows the creation of Web servers and networking tools using JavaScript and a collection of "modules" that handle various core functionalities.
-Modules are provided for file system I/O, networking (DNS, HTTP, TCP, TLS/SSL, or UDP), binary data (buffers), cryptography functions, data streams, and other core functions.
-Node.js's modules use an API designed to reduce the complexity of writing server applications.

 ## Ruby On Rails (back end)